i-Vertix/i-vertix-documentation/asset-management_versioned_docs/version-10/first-steps/navigation-modules.md

 In this window, additional shortcuts are available:

 - `↑` and `↓` in order to navigate through the results
-- `Enter` to change the active glpi page on the selected result
+- `Enter` to change the active itam page on the selected result
 - `Esc` to close the window.

 ![Navigation "Fuzzy"](../assets/first-steps/images/fuzzyglpi.png)